 Have you Been Charged with Possession of Methamphetamine in Georgia?

 Georgia laws punish drug crimes heavily, especially methamphetamine.
 Possession, sale, manufacturing, and trafficking methamphetamine are all crimes in Georgia, and each has their specific penalties.
 It is crucial for your case to have a Georgia Possession of Methamphetamine Attorney who knows the differences between each offense and how to successfully defend against them.
-Lawson and Berry and their team of Georgia Methamphetamine Lawyers are here to help you defend against any drug charge that you have.
+Lawson and Berry and their team of Possession of Methamphetamine Lawyers in Georgia are here to help you defend against any drug charge that you have.
 A charge is not the same as a conviction so call our office today to schedule a free consultation.

 Georgia Law on Possession of Methamphetamine

 Methamphetamine is part of the Schedule II drug/controlled substances in Georgia, which also include crack cocaine, morphine, opium, and methadone.
 O.C.G.A. § 16-13-30(a) states it is unlawful for any person to purchase, possess, or have under his or her control any controlled substance.

 Georgia Case Law on Possession of Methamphetamine